TimoP80/sunopromptgenerator/README.md

 - **AI-Powered Vocal Separation**: Automatically isolates vocals from your track using Meta's `demucs` model for high-fidelity separation.
 - **Automatic Lyrics Transcription**: Transcribes the extracted vocals using OpenAI's `Whisper`, with selectable quality levels for speed vs. accuracy.
 - **Vocal Gender Detection**: Attempts to identify vocal pitch to suggest Male or Female lead vocals in the prompt.
+- **Extended Metadata Reading**: Reads Key and BPM information directly from audio file tags (MP3, FLAC) for faster and more accurate initial analysis, especially for files prepared with tools like Traktor.
 - **Expanded Genre Library**: Includes a wide range of genres and subgenres, with a focus on electronic music (Trance, House, Drum & Bass, Hardcore, and more).
 - **GPU Acceleration (PyTorch)**: Automatically uses an NVIDIA GPU for both vocal separation (`demucs`) and transcription (`Whisper`) to dramatically speed up analysis.
 - **Real-time Progress Updates**: The frontend displays the current analysis step and a progress bar.